jaames/iro.js/docs/colorPicker_api.md

 ### `handleRadius`

-Radius of the control handles, measued in pixels.
+Radius of the control handles, measured in pixels.

 **Default value**: `8`